Arpan-29/Deep-Learning/Logistic Regression/readme.md

 # Logistic Regression

 Logistic Regression is a type of classification technique contrary to its name.
+Here I have made a simple perceptron.

 This is a code implementing Logistic Regression on a titanic data set.
 The predictions are binary classified as 1 (survived) and 0 (not survived).